wchan29/wchan29.github.io/_portfolio/wempec_induction_3d.md

 [<img src="/images/portfolio/wempec_induction_3d/wempec_inducttion_3d_26.jpg" width="1000" >](/images/portfolio/wempec_induction_3d/wempec_inducttion_3d_26.jpg)
 <figcaption align = "center">
   Attempt in creating the overlapping endturn patten with coils wound using the manual winding machine.
-As can be seen, one of the coil turns must be removed from the slot and re-inserted back in order to achieve this pattern.
+As can be seen, one of the coil sides must be removed from the slot and re-inserted back in order to achieve this pattern.
 </figcaption>

 [<img src="/images/portfolio/wempec_induction_3d/wempec_inducttion_3d_28.jpg" width="1000" >](/images/portfolio/wempec_induction_3d/wempec_inducttion_3d_28.jpg)